Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-91-the-rising-flood.md

 Or maybe he just liked rustic tradition.
 Thurrsto had never quite figured his mind out, in that regard.

 Reeko was the first to fill the cozy silence.
-“Perhaps we’ll bring in some alien experts on constitutional law,” he suggested.
-“The Dominion and the nations of Earth made plenty of mistakes in drafting their various constitutions.
-We should learn from those and not repeat them.”
+"Perhaps we’ll bring in some alien experts on constitutional law," he suggested.
+"The Dominion and the nations of Earth made plenty of mistakes in drafting their various constitutions.
+We should learn from those and not repeat them."

-*“Yi,”* Gyotin agreed.
-“And besides…if it’s to be a constitution for all our peoples, it’ll demand their input.”
+*"Yi,"* Gyotin agreed.
+"And besides…if it’s to be a constitution for all our peoples, it’ll demand their input."

-“And if it’s gonna work ‘fer *our* people, I need ‘ta be involved right at the heart of it,” Daar said. “‘S’gonna be a tricky balance, that.
-But…I think we’ve said all that needs sayin’ on the subject ‘fer now, *yijao?* Winter’s here…”
+"And if it’s gonna work ‘fer *our* people, I need ‘ta be involved right at the heart of it," Daar said. "‘S’gonna be a tricky balance, that.
+But…I think we’ve said all that needs sayin’ on the subject ‘fer now, *yijao?* Winter’s here…"

-“The Females are far away…” Thurrsto mused in ancient custom.
+"The Females are far away…" Thurrsto mused in ancient custom.

 There were chitters.
 Uriigo reached out and picked up a jug of spiced talamay he’d been heating at the fire’s edge, and started pouring it out for them.
-“Well, then.
-Here’s ‘ta the lucky males stayin’ warm at a commune tonight.”
+"Well, then.
+Here’s ‘ta the lucky males stayin’ warm at a commune tonight."

-“May we take their place soon!”
+"May we take their place soon!"
 Kuriya finished, as was tradition.
 The ritual got a round of chitters as it always did, the hot drinks were handed out, the conversation turned to old Keeda stories and new jokes…

 And they settled down to wait out the storm.